 How do you store colostrum?

-After you are able to express some colostrum, you’ll want to freeze it so that your baby can drink it when he or she is born.
+After you express some colostrum, you’ll probably want to freeze it so that your baby can drink it when he or she is born.

-(Breast milk can be stored for 3-8 days in the refrigerator, so unless you are having a scheduled c-section/know when your baby is coming, it’s a good idea to freeze it to make sure you’ll be able to use it.)
+Breast milk can be stored for 4 days in the refrigerator, so unless you are having a scheduled c-section or are being induced in the next day or two, it’s a good idea to freeze it to make sure you’ll be able to use it.

-Parents who did this recommended storing the milk in syringes (like these) – basically just suck whatever you’re able to get up in the syringe.
+People who did this recommended storing the milk in syringes (like these) – you would basically just suck whatever you’re able to get up in the syringe.

-Then, freeze the syringes in a plastic bag as shown above.
-(You’ll want to leave a little room in the syringe for the liquid to expand.)
+Then, freeze the syringes in a plastic bag as shown above, leaving a little room in the syringe for the liquid to expand.

 Can you bring the colostrum to the hospital?